Greece Cover Letter Writing Guide

 Your Greece cover letter is the very first thing an employer will see.
 A personalized, targeted, well-written cover letter is your chance to set yourself apart, arouse the employer's interest, and draw them in for a closer look at your CV.

 A Greece cover letter is an integral part of your job applications process.
 Concentrate on your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future, rather than on your past achievements because recruiters and employers are interested in the future of companies and organizations they represent.

 Take the time to research every employer's organization and customize your Greece cover letter to fit the position.
 Personalize each letter with a real person’s name.
-Such personalization would increase retention of your application.
+Such personalization would increase the retention of your application.

-On one A4 format page, type short, formal and polite Greece cover letter.
+On one A4 format page, type a short, formal and polite Greece cover letter.
 Begin with your name, nationality and contact information including your address, phone/fax and e-mail.
 Often cover letters and CVs are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
-A daytime phone number with international access code and e-mail address are most important.
+A daytime phone number with an international access code and e-mail address are most important.

 Explain your motivation and why you are the right person for the job.
 Write in short and professional style using power words and action verbs.
-Usually it contains three or four paragraphs.
+Usually, it contains three or four paragraphs.
 Be concise and get to the point as quickly as possible.
-Break any paragraph, which is longer than seven lines, into short easily understandable one.
+Break any paragraph, which is longer than seven lines, into a short easily understandable one.